sa1987/OpenDoorProject/HowTO.md

 The pre-requisite is a minimal knowledge of the R and github.
 For a great basic primer on GitHub, check out [Hello World](https://guides.github.com/activities/hello-world/) and the [GitHub Term Glossary](https://docs.github.com/en/github/getting-started-with-github/github-glossary).
 If you get stuck at any point in the setup process, head to our [community forum](https://community.p2pu.org/c/tech/course-in-a-box/78) and someone can help you out!

 This guide is a minimal documentation for building your course using our template with minimal coding knowledge.
-The authors are ametuer coders hence this may not be the most effecient code and may have errors.
+The authors are ametuer coders hence this may not be the most efficient code and may have errors.

 Designing of the course is primarily guided by two available templates: